Iozhewa/Rainbow-Aegis/CTF-Tutorial/cFlags_withSyster.md

 This task will be less guided for you, as the previous flags help you narrow down to what files were changed.
 ```
 C:\Users\xxx\Documents\ChadPackage> cd fileRoster_preboot
-    . . . <-- I recommend to keep things 'uniq' ;>
+    . . . <-- If you see patterns in file naming, I'd recommend typing or copypasting them
+                in a doc for later
               Screenshot any big list of files for cross-checking

 C:\Users\xxx\Documents\ChadPackage\fileRoster_preboot> cd ..
 C:\Users\xxx\Documents\ChadPackage\fileRoster_preboot> cd fileRoster_postboot
-    . . . <-- Try 'uniq' again
+    . . . <-- If you see patterns in file naming, I'd recommend typing or copypasting them
+                in a doc for later
-              Are they supposed to be near-identical to preboot data?
+              Are these filenames supposed to be near-identical to preboot data?
 What happened?
 ```

 ### First: SystemSyster, the (red) Flag Sniffer